ianblenke/docker-packetbeat-agent/README.md

 # Docker image for the Packetbeat agent

+This is a fork of [boymaas/packetbeat-docker](https://registry.hub.docker.com/u/boymaas/packetbeat-docker/) which is a fork of [packetbeat/packetbeat-agent](https://registry.hub.docker.com/u/packetbeat/packetbeat-agent/).

 Packetbeat is an open source application monitoring and performance management (APM) system.
 See http://packetbeat.com for details.